Disclaimer: The views herein are strictly my own. I am grateful for comments from and discussions with a number of current and former EBRD employees.

 The problem with the EBRD’s apparent crossbreeding between transition and modernization theory is that it discounts the importance that political institutions play in promoting development.
 Any academic or policymaker working with development-related issues today would have to struggle hard to avoid this.
 This does not mean you have to believe democracy causes economic development, it merely means being critical of the supposition that a correlation between the two should mean financing autocratic regimes is advisable.
 Yet at the EBRD, political institutions appear to have become subordinate to other factors, characterizing no only their official research output but also – and more importantly – their actions.

 The EBRD cannot realistically push for regime change in its member countries, but it can realize that without a real commitment (rather than a cosmetic commitment that reaches the threshold of the EBRD’s ludicrous process of determining whether Article 1 is satisfied) to democracy, development will be much more difficult, and the EBRD’s actions will be morally much more questionable.
-At the time of EBRD’s conception, Article 1 may have been seen as more of a moral or political requirement as much as in instrumental one.
+At the time of EBRD’s conception, Article 1 may have been seen as more of a moral or political requirement as much as an instrumental one.
 After all, in 1991 the empirical political economics literature had little meaningful to say about the effect of democracy on economic development.
 Today, that situation is quite different.
-Recent work shows that the correlation between democracy and economic growth is so robust that economists way more famous than I have interpreted this relationship as causal.
+Recent work shows that the the degree to which democracy statistically predicts economic growth is so robust that economists way more famous than I have interpreted this relationship as causal.
 Others have also shown that democracy seems to drive economic reforms, whereas the opposite does not seem to hold.

-There’s nothing wrong with EBRD’s research output providing a minority report, but in this case it coincides unfortunately with a business drive towards autocratic regimes that not only violates its own stated articles, but also seems careless and immoral, if not even self-serving.
+There’s nothing wrong with EBRD’s research output providing a minority report, but it in drawing strong and contrarian policy implications from it, it further coincides with a business drive towards autocratic regimes that not only violates its own stated articles, but also seems careless and immoral, if not even self-serving.
 Geopolitical as well as organizational needs may be explanatory factors in this shift.

 The main destination of this post, however, isn’t the research section of the EBRD.
 Despite some of my comments about the official reports, the EBRD has throughout the years consistently produced excellent research output in academic publications and its working papers.
 Instead, this is an issue for management and the bank’s shareholders.
 The Bank has clearly moved away from its original statues.
 Either it changes course or it changes the statues.
 If the real goal is to go from a regional development bank that invests in democracies to a development bank that invests with geopolitical interests in mind, this should become more clearly stated.
 The EU and the EBRD wouldn’t be the first institutions to realize that interests trump values.
 We don’t observe the real reasons for the EBRD’s actions because they are poorly, if at all, explained.
 There is practical debate to be had over the costs and benefits of the EU and its institutions moving to new frontiers in development banking, and the EBRD plays an important role in this.